Woman charged in Jan. 6 riot arrested in fatal crash - NewsBreak

 Ethan Corlija, Hernandez’s attorney, said the actions were “out of character.”
 Hernandez was out on a Personal Recognizance Bond for the riot case.

 She faces a plea hearing next week on a charge of entering and remaining in a restricted building or grounds in connection with the Jan.
 6 riot.
-She was seen in images captured that day holding a piece of a nameplate from House Speaker Nancy Pelosi’s office.How many people were charged in the Jan.
-6 Capitol attack?
+She was seen in images captured that day holding a piece of a nameplate from House Speaker Nancy Pelosi’s office.Threats against Colorado Secretary of State on the rise since Jan.
+6 riots

 A spokesman for the U.S. Attorney’s office in the District of Columbia declined comment beyond court filings when asked if her arrest in Missouri could impact the rest of her federal case.